patrickmgarrity/hoodwink/README.md

 Upon Success You Should See a List Print Out of Unique Users for each integration

-**How to use hoodwink-okta**

-1. Access your Okta Admin console
-2. Access Reports>Application Usage
-3. Set the time range to 180+ days and click the "Request report" button
-4. Check your email for the report link and download the csv
-5. Open hoodwink-duo.py and modify 'insert-your-log-filename.csv' to the name of the downloaded CSV file
-6. Run hoodwink-duo.py w/ the JSON file in the same folder

 **How to use hoodwink-duo-bypass**

 Hoodwink Duo Bypass uses Duo Security authentication logs to identify users that successfully authenticated using a bypass authentication method.
 Bypassing MFA is against best practices and when used often goes forgotten.
 Quickly identify which users are bypassing MFA so you can take action.